The 2022 Guide to State Park Camping Reservations in All 50 States

 Oregon

 Campsite reservations are available in Oregon up to 6 months in advance of your arrival date.
 New sites are shown in the online reservation system at 6 a.m.
 Pacific Time daily.
-While most of Oregon’s state park campgrounds accept reservations, some are first-come, first-served only.
-Coastal campgrounds require a 2-night minimum stay.
+While most of Oregon’s state park campgrounds accept reservations, some are first come, first served only.
+The maximum stay within any campground is 14 nights within a 17-night period.

 Reservations: Oregon State Parks